awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.consistency.md

 Your application should consider the TTL value for the query cache, and how long your application is able to tolerate inconsistent results between the query cache and the item cache\.

-## Strongly Consistent Reads<a name="DAX.consistency.strongly-consistent-reads"></a>
+## Strongly Consistent and Transactional Reads<a name="DAX.consistency.strongly-consistent-reads"></a>

-To perform a strongly consistent read request, you set the `ConsistentRead` parameter to true\.
+To perform a strongly consistent `GetItem`, `BatchGetItem`, `Query`, or `Scan` request, you set the `ConsistentRead` parameter to true\.
 DAX passes strongly consistent read requests to DynamoDB\.
 When it receives a response from DynamoDB, DAX returns the results to the client, but it does not cache the results\.
 DAX cannot serve strongly consistent reads by itself, because it is not tightly coupled to DynamoDB\.
 For this reason, any subsequent reads from DAX would have to be eventually consistent reads, and any subsequent strongly consistent reads would have to be passed through to DynamoDB\.

+DAX handles `TransactGetItems` requests the same way it handles strongly consistent reads\.
+DAX passes all `TransactGetItems` requests to DynamoDB\.
+When it receives a response from DynamoDB, DAX returns the results to the client, but it does not cache the results\.

 ## Negative Caching<a name="DAX.consistency.negative-caching"></a>